Eating disorders program information

 - Unified protocol (UP) for transdiagnostic treatment of emotional disorders

-Everyone on the team — including psychiatrists, psychologists, hospitalists, dietitians and social workers — has special training in motivational strategies and the core treatments for helping children, adolescents and adults with anorexia, bulimia and other eating disorders.
-We offer inpatient treatments for young patients up to college age at Children’s Hospital in Minneapolis.
+Everyone on the team — including psychiatrists, psychologists, hospitalists, dietitians and social workers — has special training in motivational strategies and the core treatments for eating disorders in children, adolescents and adults with anorexia, bulimia and other types of eating disorders.
+We offer inpatient treatments for young patients up to college age at Children’s Minnesota – St. Paul.

 The Center for the Treatment of Eating Disorders is the only hospital-based program in the Twin Cities to offer immediate access for medical stabilization.
 In other words, if a child, adolescent or young adult is experiencing medical complications from an eating disorder, we’ll admit him or her to the hospital right away — any time of day or night — and our expert staff will help the patient reach a stable condition.